DevelopmentArc/react-indepth/life_cycle/update/postrender_with_componentdidupdate.md

 }
 ```

 In general, this is not a common requirement and re-rendering has performance impacts for your Component and applications.
-Keep this in mind if you find yourself having to add second render passed in `componentDidUpdate()`.
+Keep this in mind if you find yourself having to add a second render pass in `componentDidUpdate()`.

 ***Up Next:*** [Death/Unmounting In-depth](../death_unmounting_indepth.md)